Microsoft Unveils the Surface Laptop, a Traditional Notebook That Is 'Better' Than MacBook Pro

 Oh how I miss my old Lenovo Carbon Touch X1... and how much I hate the glossy & smudge attracting MacBook Pro I have today.

-Re:I'm a PC and I have a touchscreen (Score:4, Insightful)
+Re:I'm a PC and I have a touchscreen (Score:5, Insightful)

 I have no problem with a touchscreen on a laptop as long as I'm not forced to use it.